ciehanski/onionbox/README.md

 ## Gotchas:
 - There is no getting around it, this project takes a little over 10 minutes to build.
 However, this will not be an issue for end users once we have the binaries released.
-It will always take a millennium to build in Docker.
+Docker builds will still require a long build time.
+This is because go-libtor creates a completely statically linked Tor lib before build.
+The dependency on net doesn't help with build time much, either.

 ## TODO:
 - [ ] Implement tests